ahmadmujtaba0/Todo-List-Flutter-Simple-Project-/README.md

-A todo list app which stores your data to firestore database and
+A simple flutter todo list app using getx package and Firebase.
+App stores users tasks to firebase databse and load when user reopen the app.